Chemical formula: C₁₆H₁₃Cl₂NO₄ Molecular mass: 354.18 g/mol PubChem compound: 71771

 NSAIDs may enhance the effects of anti-coagulants, such as warfarin.
 Close monitoring of patients on combined anti-coagulants and aceclofenac therapy should be undertaken.

-The nephrotoxicity of NSAIDs increases when co-administered with diuretics, while NSAIDs inhibit the activity of diuretics.
 Reduced diuretic effect.
 Diuretics can increase the risk of nephrotoxicity of NSAIDs.
 Although it was not shown to affect blood pressure control when co-administered with bendrofluazide, interactions with other diuretics cannot be ruled out.
+When concomitant administration with potassium-sparing diuretics is employed, serum potassium should be monitored.

 Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions.

-Decreased elimination of methotrexate.
+The possible interaction between NSAIDs and methotrexate should be born in mind also when low doses of methotrexate are used, especially in patients with decreased renal function.
+When combination therapy has to be used, the renal function should be monitored.
 Caution should be exercised if NSAIDs and methotrexate are administered within 24 hours of each other, since NSAIDs may increase plasma levels, resulting in increased toxicity.

 Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
 There is evidence of an increased risk of haemarthroses and haematoma in HIV haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.